Mettage/SVN-Updater/README.md

 # SVN_Updater
-GUI for update SVN repositories
+GUI for updating SVN repository

 Tool for easy updating SVN repositories.
 One-click for choosing a folder and the second for updating.
 Possibility for choosing multi folders and keeping console window after finishing for checking state.